baskaran01/Tic-Tac-Toe-Game-in-C-/README.md

 This project is a basic implementation of the classic two-player Tic Tac Toe game using **object-oriented programming**, **input validation**, and **win detection**.
 It's built purely for learning and will be improved step-by-step in future versions.

 ---

-## 📌 Version: v1.2 – Improved Grid & Gameplay
+## 📌 Version: v1.3 – Replay Feature & Input Validation

 ### ✅ What’s New:
-- Clean and formatted game board (grid with separators)
-- Used ternary operator for compact player turn logic
-- Game exits immediately on win (`exit(0)`)
-- Minor bug fixes and improved input prompts
+- 🔁 **Replay Option**: Now play multiple rounds in one session.
+- 🛡️ **Improved Input Validation**: Handles non-numeric input gracefully.
+- ✨ **Same polished grid design** and winner/draw logic.

 ---